Angat, Bulacan: Town festivities and events

 As a predominantly Roman Catholic Christian community, every barangay has their own unique way of celebrating fiestas in honor of their respective patron saint.
 In the town proper where the old beautiful church of Angat is located, the locals celebrate their fiesta every 4 May in honor of its patron St. Monica, mother of St. Augustine.

+Angat is celebrating GulayAngat Festival (Gunita ng Lahi at Yamang Angat; lit., "Angat Heritage and Treasure Festival") which features the means of livelihood of the town's people.
+It is celebrated every 3rd week of the month of October.
+It was accompanied by the establishment of the town of Angat.
+There were lot of activities happened in the festival such as: